Enhancing Cyber-Resilience in Integrated Energy System Scheduling with Demand Response Using Deep Reinforcement Learning: Model solving

 To maximize intra-day operator profits and consider cyber-attacks, the IES scheduling problem is formulated as a SA-MDP.
 It incorporates constraints and uncertainties from different sources like MT, P2G, WT, and fluctuating loads.

 Unlike a regular Markov decision process (MDP), the SA-MDP introduces an adversary $v(s)$ into the process.
 The adversary's aim is to disturb the agent's observation, causing the agent to take actions based on $\pi(a|v(s))$, while the environment still transitions from state $s$ rather than $v(s)$ to the next state.
 As a result, the agent's action from $\pi(a|v(s))$ may be sub-optimal, leading to a reduction in the agent's earned reward.
 In the context of IES scheduling, the adversary can be reflected as cyber-attacks.
+Specifically, the cyber-attacks we address may involve injecting false data or manipulating real-time data streams.
+These disturbances are represented as alterations in the input of state variables, impacting the decision-making process of scheduling algorithms, thereby introducing uncertainty and potential inaccuracies.The SA-MDP is shown in Fig. \ref{SA-MDP}.